 Covid came just when CX (the customer experience) took over as the number one key performance indicator for sales teams.
 Many high-performing selling organizations sustained CX performance by having sales collaborate heavily with customer service.

 At Veloxy, we specialize in helping field salespeople be their most efficient, productive, and profitable self.
 So here are some other field sales tips for you.

 If this blog post helped you today, I’d recommend you read our other key field sales blog post: 10 Outside Sales Gurus Share Their Secrets.
 It’s a favorite of our new users.

-Furthermore, our Director of Revenue, Jeff Grice, offers 30 minute consultations to help you move the right numbers in the right direction.
+Furthermore, you can schedule a free 30 minute consultation with me to help you move the right numbers in the right direction.
 Be sure to connect with him on LinkedIn.

 And be sure to at least demo the recommended field sales technology.
 We’ve vetted dozens of solutions to save you and your sales team time, so be sure to trial 5 of the solutions and take each one of them up on a personalized onboarding call.